Skip to main content

 Written by Editor

-Updated over 6 months ago
+Updated over a week ago

-FINRA rules define a day trade as buying then selling or selling short then buying the same security on the same day.
+FINRA rules define a day trade as buying then selling (or selling short then buying) the same security on the same day.
 Stocks and options are both subject to day trade counts.

-At TradeUP Securities, day trades are calculated based on the number of opening orders on that day.
+At TradeUP Securities, Inc., day trades are calculated based on the number of opening orders on that day.

 (OPEN) Buy 15 shares of XYZ